Incident Resolution

 You can customize the 'New Incident Notification' Create Alert step to modify the notifications sent to resolvers when the incident is initiated.
 You can also customize the 'Engage Additional Resolvers' Create Alert step associated with the Notify to Engage trigger to modify the notifications sent when you 'Notify to Engage' resolvers from the Resolvers section of the Incident Console or a service info card in the console or incident service dependencies map.

 The workflow includes steps that map the incident severity level to alert priority levels in xMatters.
 You can modify which severity levels correspond to each alert priority.
-The workflow also includes a step to retrieve the details of any collaboration channels that were created for the incident so you can include them in your messages to resolvers when you notify them to engage in the incident.
+The workflow also includes a step to retrieve the details of any collaboration channels that were created for the incident, as well as files that are attached to the incident.
+You can include these details in your messages to resolvers when you notify them to engage in the incident.

 The following sections walk through the changes you can make to these steps.
 Depending on your incident resolution process, you might do one, some, or all of the steps below.
 For instructions on adding collaboration channels, see the following instructions dedicated to that.